operativeF/metabench/README.md

 in the directory containing the `.cpp.erb` file, so that relative include paths can be used.
-Furthermore, it will be compiled as if the `.cpp` file were part of a CMake executable added in the same directory as the call to `metabench_add_benchmark`.
+Furthermore, it will be compiled as if the `.cpp` file were part of a CMake executable added in the same directory as the call to `metabench_add_dataset`.
 This way, any variable or property set in CMake will also apply to the benchmark of the file.

 TODO: Finish this